6 Common Types of Windows You Need to Know for Your Next Renovation

-What it is: A window that is hinged on the right- or left-hand side and opens outward with a turn of a crank handle.
+What it is: A window that is hinged on the right- or left-hand side and opens outward with a turn of a crank handle or a push.

-Pro: It offers excellent ventilation.
+Pro: This type of window offers excellent ventilation.
 And since this model is sealed all the way around when shut, it boasts a low air-leakage rate and good noise reduction.

 Con: Because it swings out, it won’t work near a walkway or a deck.
 The crank can get tedious.

-What it is: This type features two sashes (movable panels) that slide vertically open and closed.
+What it is: This window type features two sashes (movable panels) that slide vertically open and closed.

 Con: The horizontal rail in the middle obstructs your view.